shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-08-ModifiyingExtensions.md

 }
 ```

-We're importing `components` from `shoutem.rss-news` extension.
+We're importing `ListArticleView` from `shoutem.rss-news` extension.
 That means it's in the public API of the extension and that you can find it in the `app/index.js` file.
 Always check what is the public API of an extension either in the `README.md` file or in the source code.

+As the `app` folder from extension is what will be bundled in the app, you could have imported it directly from `shoutem.rss/components/ListArticleView`.
+However, that's not recommended as it means it's not in the public API and could be changed.

 We've implemented new `render` function and deleted everything we didn't need to override from `ListArticleView` component.